MaSch0212/goast/README.md

 | @goast/typescript | TypeScript generators for OpenAPI specifications                 | [NPM](https://www.npmjs.com/package/@goast/typescript) - [README](./packages/typescript/README.md) |
 | @goast/kotlin     | Kotlin generators for OpenAPI specifications                     | [NPM](https://www.npmjs.com/package/@goast/kotlin) - [README](./packages/kotlin/README.md)         |

+## Documentation 📖

+A more detailed documentation can be found in the [Wiki](https://github.com/MaSch0212/goast/wiki).

 ## Contributing 🧑🏻‍💻

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.